HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 A method `ISimG4SaveOutputTool::SaveOutput(const G4Event &aEvent)` is meant to retrieve any useful information and save it to EDM.
 Useful information means e.g. hits collections (`G4HCofThisEvent`) or anything stored in an implementation of `G4VUserEventInformation`, `G4VUserEventInformation`, `G4VUserTrackInformation`, `G4VUserPrimaryParticleInformation` etc.

 Existing tools store hits collections from the tracker detectors (`SimG4SaveTrackerHits`) or calorimeters (`SimG4SaveCalHits`).
-The names of the hits collections are passed to the saving tool in property **readouts**.
+The names of the hits collections are passed to the saving tool in property **readoutNames**.
 The name of the readout is defined in DD4hep XML file as the attribute `readout` of `<detector>` tag and also under the `<readout>` tag.
 For instance, the collection below contains hits in the tracker ("CentralTracker_Readout") ([see more](#sensitive-detectors)).
-If vector **readouts** contains no elements or any name that does not correspond to the hit collection, the tool will fail at initialization.
+If vector **readoutNames** contains no elements or any name that does not correspond to the hit collection, the tool will fail at initialization.

 ~~~{.xml}
 <readouts>